roman-milk/roman-milk.github.io/catching-mommy-lesb.md

  "Now go get dressed up in the cheerleading outfit, I am curious to see what you look like dressed as a slutty teenager," I quipped.

  "Just like you, I imagine," my Mom quipped right back, her usual wit suddenly back.
-Report_Story #2